-Former Ohio State left-hander Dan DeLucia is in his second season as the Buckeyes' volunteer assistant coach.
+Former Ohio State left-hander Dan DeLucia is in his fifth season as the Buckeyes' volunteer assistant coach.

 DeLucia, who concluded his Buckeye career in 2008 after earning four letters, was a first team All-Big Ten selection in 2006 and was a 35th-round selection of the Detroit Tigers in 2008.
 For his Buckeye career, DeLucia posted a 24-13 record and 3.91 ERA in 317.1 innings pitched.
 He started 52 times and limited opposing batters to a .263 batting average.
 After graduating with a degree in finance, DeLucia went on to pitch in three minor league seasons with the Tigers and Blue Jays organizations.